Surviving Christmas On A Budget

 Gifts are given at will.
 The dictionary does not define a gift as a material possession.
 You can help someone clean their home or babysit.

-If you are worried about your kids having presents to open do not lose hope.
+If you worry about your kids not having presents to open do not lose hope.
 The dollar store sells toys.
 Children want something to open Christmas morning.
 Even if the gift comes from the dollar store, they will love it.
-Fingerhut and Ginny's charge more, but you do not pay until after Christmas.
+Fingerhut and Ginny’s charge more, but you do not pay until after Christmas.

 I found this list on Thrifty Frugal Mom with 50 gifts under $10.
 Amazon has a trade-in program.
-You would be amazed at how far $20 can go.
-Trade in old books and DVD's you do not use.
+It would amaze you at how far twenty dollars can go.
+Trade in old books and DVD’s you do not use.
 Sending your items in to Amazon takes time though.
 Video games and consoles can get an instant payment.
 The Facebook marketplace is an excellent place to make money.
 It is safer to meet in public so remember this when buying and selling online.

 If you sell things, you won’t miss on eBay at a low price you may get money now.
 Paypal now offers an instant transfer for a quarter.